lucasvr/hdf5-udf/INSTALL.md

    alternatively, the [Clang compiler](https://clang.llvm.org).

 It is possible to compile the code so that only a restricted number of system calls can be executed by the user-defined functions.
-We rely on two packages to limit what the UDF process can do:
+We rely on three packages to limit what the UDF process can do:

 - The [libseccomp](https://github.com/seccomp/libseccomp) library
 - The [syscall_intercept](https://github.com/pmem/syscall_intercept) library
+- The [libsodium](https://libsodium.gitbook.io) package, used for UDF signing and mapping of foreign public keys to `seccomp` rules

 Please follow your distribution instructions to install these packages.
 Also, make sure that you install both regular and development packages.